Commuting: Pollution

 Cars carrying only one occupant use fuel and roads less efficiently than shared cars or public transport, and increase traffic congestion.
 Commuting by car is a major factor contributing to air pollution.
 Carpool lanes can help commuters reach their destinations more quickly, encourage people to socialize, and spend time together, while reducing air pollution.
 Some governments and employers have introduced employee travel reduction programs that encourage such alternatives as carpooling and remote work.
 Some are also carpooling using Internet sites to save money.
 Alternatives like personal rapid transit have also been proposed to reap the energy-efficiency benefits of a mass transit system while maintaining the speed and convenience of individual transport.

 Traffic emissions, such as from cars and trucks, also contribute.
 Airborne by-products from vehicle exhaust systems cause air pollution and are a major ingredient in the creation of smog in some large cities.
 The major culprits from transportation sources are carbon monoxide (CO), nitrogen oxides (NO and NO_{x}), volatile organic compounds, sulfur dioxide, and hydrocarbons.
 Hydrocarbons are the main components of petroleum fuels such as gasoline and diesel fuel.
 These molecules react with sunlight, heat, ammonia, moisture, and other compounds to form the noxious vapours, ground level ozone, and particles that comprise smog.

+Electric rail based options like trams, commuter rail, S-Bahn or subways drastically reduce pollution in urban areas as well as overall as electric traction is much more efficient than internal combustion engines.
+However, especially in the confined space of underground metro stations, localized air pollution from particulate matter produced by wear and tear on breaks, wheels, rails etc. can reach significant and potentially harmful levels.